 Val d’Isère’s natives nurture their babies into champions: Henri Oreiller, the Goitschel sisters, and, of course, Jean-Claude Killy.
-Their Olympic golds evolved from the incredibly extensive terrain in that dead-end valley.
-The area, almost six times the size of Vail, covers more than 25,000 acres and averages over 40′ of snow a year.
-Last winter they installed the new Solaise lift complex.
-Back in 1938 it was the resort’s first lift.
-Their new gondola is a 7-minute ride with heated seats, wifi and increases capacity by 40%.
-The engineers literally moved the mountain, actually flattened it, built a lodge with a restaurant, picnic and children’s games areas, and great views of the ‘Face de Bellevarde’ downhill and Solaise runs.
-Today Val d’Isère has 84 up-to-the-minute lifts linking 135 runs totaling 190 miles of trails.
-The terrain and facilities are so impressive the resort hosted the 1992 Olympics and the 2009 World Championships.
-You too can test your knees on Donna Weinbrecht’s ’92 gold-giving moguls.
-There’s enough choice from débutant to expert that no one has to do the same run twice!
+Their Olympic golds came from the incredibly extensive terrain in that dead-end valley.
+The area, six times the size of Vail, covers more than 25,000 acres and averages over 40′ of snow a year.
+In 1938 the Solaise lift was first installed.
+In 2017 a new high-speed, 7-minute gondola with heated seats increased capacity by 40%.
+Engineers also literally moved that mountain building a restaurant, lodge, picnic and children’s games area at the top, all with great views of the famous ‘Face de Bellevarde’ downhill.
+Today Val d’Isère, combined with Tignes, has 84 up-to-the-minute lifts linking 135 runs totaling 190 miles of pistes.
+Terrain and facilities are impressive enough that besides the ’92 Olympics they hosted the World Championships in 2009.
+For the 18-19 winter, a new high-speed gondola whisks dancing queens directly from La Daille to Folie Deuce!